Moatazg/moatazg.github.io/about.md

 Dr. Alghamdi studies high-dimensional and uncertain systems, developing techniques that replace expensive full models with efficient, auditable surrogates.
 By combining adaptive sampling, probabilistic modeling, and low-rank approximations (including tensor-train decompositions), he enables analyses that would otherwise be computationally prohibitive, supporting design exploration, rigorous uncertainty quantification, and long-horizon decision-making across engineering, scientific computing, finance, and economics.

-He has served as a Graduate Researcher at KAUST and as a Visiting Researcher at IMATI-CNR (Pavia), where he developed greedy algorithms for tracking interacting eigencurves in parametric PDEs, integrated Gaussian Process Regression into simulation pipelines for low-regularity systems, and applied tensor-train methods to high-dimensional parametric models.
-Teaching includes TA roles in vector calculus/differential equations and applied mathematics, an instructor role at the Applied Mathematics School (Best Teacher Award), and mentoring of a master’s thesis.
-Scholarships include KGSP, the Saudi Cultural Mission Scholarship, and the KAUST Fellowship.

 Looking forward, his aim is to translate advanced mathematical theory into explainable, practical systems with sustained impact across disciplines.